Yuzhen11/More_Effective_Cpp/ch3_efficiency.md

 These conversions occur only when passing objects by value or reference-to-const.
 They do not occur when passing an object to a reference-to-non-const parameter.

-No temporary is created.
+In this case, no temporary is created.
 Pass by reference means it's ok to modify it, but you are modifying a temporary.

 For return value, there are return value optimization.